-- Judicial officers (commissaires de justice, previously called huissiers de justice) are represented by the Mational Chamber of Judicial Officers (Chambre nationale des commissaires de justice CNCJ). - Lawyers are represented by the Rational Council of Bar Associations (Conseil national des barreaux CNB) and by the Rational des barreaux de France (DBF), the CNB's delegation in Brussels.
+- Judicial officers (commissaires de justice, previously called huissiers de justice) are represented by the Mational Chamber of Judicial Officers (Chambre nationale des commissaires de justice CNCJ). - Lawyers are represented by the National Council of Bar Associations (Conseil national des barreaux CNB) and by the National Council of Bar Associations (Conseil national des barreaux CNB) and by the National des barreaux de France (DBF), the CNB's delegation in Brussels.
 The EJN-Civil tab on the DBF website provides full information on the involvement of the lawyers' network in France - Notaries are represented by the M High Council of Notaries (Conseil supérieur du notariat CSN).